israel-p-s/PREDA-PED1/README.md

 # PREDA-PED1
-Calcular l'element majoritari d'un vector.
+Calculate the majority element of a vector.